 Phosphoric acid, citric acid and sodium citrate have all been implicated in harmful effects on human teeth and bones.
 Older women who are at risk of osteoporosis should really avoid eating/drinking too many food acids.

-Diet Coke compared to Coke No Sugar, choose which?
+Diet Coke compared to Coke No Sugar

 A side-by-side comparison of both products leads us to the conclusion that Coke No Sugar is the better choice.
 Coke No Sugar contains less sodium than Diet Coke (4.2mg/100ml compared to 15mg/100ml).
 It also contains less caffeine and it does not have any sodium benzoate in it.
 As a psychological bonus, Coke No Sugar contains fewer calories than Diet Coke.